kwaldenphd/installing-wordpress/README.md

 <p align="center"><a href="https://github.com/kwaldenphd/installing-wordpress/blob/master/images/Image_4.jpg?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/installing-wordpress/blob/master/images/Image_4.jpg?raw=true" /></a></p>

 5. Open a Terminal session and log in to MySQL with the command `mysql –u root –p;` This command is requesting to log in to MySQL as the root user.
 You’ll be prompted for your root password.
-  * Remember the cursor will not move as you enter your password.

 <blockquote>IMPORTANT: Remember the cursor will not move as you enter your password.</blockquote>